Metaminds-BankWebApp/Bank-Web-App-backend/README.md

 Bank Customer flow:
 - Use bankCustomerId from /api/auth/me.
-- Call transact, beneficiary, OTP, and history endpoints with bankCustomerId.
+- Make relevant [functionality] with permit by bankCustomerId.

 Admin flow:
 - Use roleName and roleId only for permission checks and UI access.